 The Physical Disability Team works with adults who have a physical disability, illness or long term condition.
-Historically the team worked with individuals aged 19-64 (with transfer at their 65th birthday), however, from 2014-5, the service now works with eligible individuals aged 18-74.
-Those who have earlier transferred from the Physical Disability Team at the previous age threshold or are over 65and are in need of Residential or Nursing Home care or have a diagnosis of dementia remain under the Older People's Service..
+Historically the team worked with individuals aged 19-64 (with transfer at their 65th birthday), however, from April 2014, the service now works with eligible individuals aged eighteen to seventy four who are living in the community1.